Back

 What is the SMB protocol?

 Server Message Block (SMB) protocol is network communication protocol for providing shared access to files, printers, and serial ports between nodes on a network.
-(SMB is also known as Common Internet File Systems (CIFS)).
+(SMB is also known as Common Internet File System (CIFS)).

 Cloud File Data Migration and SMB